ounols/jekyll-blog/post-template/url-posting-constraints.md

 - [ ] File created in `_posts/` with correct naming
 - [ ] Front matter properly formatted
 - [ ] AI disclosure included at top of body
+- [ ] Original/project link inserted at very top (REQUIRED, before image)
-- [ ] Representative image inserted in opening
+- [ ] Representative image from TARGET_URL or official source inserted in opening (REQUIRED)
 - [ ] Author's opinion as blockquote added (if AUTHOR_OPINION provided)
 - [ ] Maximum 6 top-level headers (##)
 - [ ] Headers are descriptive and readable
 - [ ] Content is technically accurate
-- [ ] Images actively used throughout
+- [ ] Images follow priority order: TARGET_URL → Official → News → WebSearch
+- [ ] No generic stock photos for opening image
 - [ ] Tone is objective and professional
 - [ ] No excessive AI hype (if AI-related content)
-- [ ] No emojis used
+- [ ] No emojis used in blog post content
 - [ ] Code examples included where relevant
 - [ ] NO colons (`:`) before lists - use complete Korean sentences
 - [ ] Numbered headers used for sequential content (## 1., ## 2., etc.)
-- [ ] Bold text used strategically for emphasis (full sentences, not fragments)
+- [ ] Bold text used for core phrases (2-8 words), not single keywords or entire sentences
+- [ ] Bold usage limited to 1-3 phrases per major section
 - [ ] Blockquotes used strategically with appropriate prompt styles (NOT overused)
 - [ ] Footnotes added for sources with definitions at end of post
 - [ ] External image URLs used (not local paths yet)